zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-spring-boot-rest-api-service.md

             securePortEnabled: true
      ```

-**Note:** You need to define both keystore and truststore even if your server is not using HTTPS port.
+**Note:** You need to define both keystore and truststore even if your server is not using an HTTPS port.

 ## Externalize API ML configuration parameters